Skip To Main Content

 No. 14 women’s hockey wins fourth in a row with 6-3 decision against Utica

-Snow ’29 scored a season-high two goals for the Continentals
+Snow ’29 scored her first two collegiate goals for the Continentals

-CLINTON, N.Y. – The Hamilton College Continentals scored three goals in the first period and cruised to a 6-3 win over the Utica University Pioneers inside Hamilton's Russell Sage Rink on Tuesday, Dec.
+CLINTON, N.Y. – Hamilton College scored three goals in the first period and the Continentals cruised to a 6-3 win over the Utica University Pioneers inside Hamilton's Russell Sage Rink on Tuesday night, Dec.
 2.

 Season Update